phytomosaic/foggy/README.md

 # foggy
-Species and trait responses to fog gradients
+Species and trait responses to fog gradients.